December massacres

 The December massacres were a series of politically motivated executions carried out by the South Korean government following the recapture of Pyongyang by communist forces in the Korean War.
 The killings took place in South Korea, but mainly in and around Seoul.
-It is believed the South Korean government executed thousands of people, however accurate estimates are difficult to come by.
+It is believed the South Korean government executed thousands of people, but accurate estimates are difficult to come by.
 The Rhee regime received criticism from the international community and the executions damaged his image.

 Background

 By October 1950, forces of the United Nations and the Republic of Korea (ROK) had succeeded in nearly destroying all of the North Korean military.
 The People's Republic of China warned Allied forces that if they approached the Yalu River the Chinese might be forced to intervene.
 In late October, Chinese forces crossed the Yalu River and engaged UN forces near the Chinese-Korean border.
 A number of victories by the Chinese would send United Nations and Republic of Korea (ROK) forces reeling southward.
 By early December, it had become clear that UN forces would not defend Pyongyang and the city was soon after recaptured.